 - It can be cast to any desired shape.

-- Casting of concrete can be done in working site which makes it economical.
+- The casting of concrete can be done on the working site which makes it economical.

-- Maintenance cost of concrete is almost negligible.
+- The maintenance cost of concrete is almost negligible.

 - The deterioration of concrete is not appreciable with age.

 - Concrete makes a building fire-safe due to its non-combustible nature.